 If you want hair that has elasticity, strength, and shine, you need to be drinking plenty of water and eating key foods in order to get the vitamins needed to support your hair goals.
 Let’s take a look at four key vitamins.

-I know when I think of this vitamin, I think of orange juice.
-Orange everything!
-But this vitamin is so much more--it is necessary to create the protein collagen, which contains important amino acids that support the structure of hair.
+Vitamin C is so much more than just oranges!
+It's necessary to create the protein collagen, which contains important amino acids that support the structure of hair.
 Vitamin C also aids in the absorption of iron, a mineral that promotes hair growth.

 Going beyond our bone health, this vitamin also maintains the health of hair follicles.
 Lacking sufficient vitamin D can contribute to hair thinning and loss.
 Because this vitamin stimulates the hair follicles to grow and remain healthy, having the right levels can help with hair thickness too.